gz009/qbit-preps/open-q-sys-bio-1.md

 $$

 If we consider just one observable, then the possibility to represent its probability distribution with the complex amplitude does not imply foundational consequences.
 The essence of QP is that the same amplitude (quantum state) can be used to generate the probability distributions for all possible quantum observables; some of them are incompatible, i.e., they can’t be represented as random variables on the same probability space.
 A probability measure P which can be used for all these observables does not exist, but a common complex amplitude ψ (quantum state) does exist.
 What is its meaning?
 This is the most complicated foundational problem of QM, the problem of the interpretation of a quantum state.
 This problem is discussed by many authors, see also my books [231, 250, 251], and it is characterized by the diversity of viewpoints.

 For example, I suggested the Växjö interpretation [251, 256] (Chaps.
 17 and 20).
-By this interpretation, a quantum state represents the complete experimental context, in other words, the combination of the preparation and mea- surement procedures.
+By this interpretation, a quantum state represents the complete experimental context, in other words, the combination of the preparation and measurement procedures.
 In cognitive applications, we can interpret ψ as a mental state or a belief state—we will use both terms equivalently.
 Of course, one can interpret a mental state.
 In Chap.
 20, we discuss the problem of interpretations in connection with decision theory.

+---

 ---